humio/border-patrol/README.md

 ## Configuration File

-Place a _JSON_ file called `boundaries.json` at the root of project.
+Border Patrol is configured by placing a _JSON_ file called `boundaries.json` at the root of your project.
+It contains the rules defining the boundaries in your code base.

 ### Example